 - If you wish, moisturize the dry areas with an unscented lotion or cream.

-If your baby has a rash or redness as well as dry skin, he could have eczema, in which case you may have to see a health professional.
+If your baby has a rash or redness as well as dry skin, he could have eczema.
+Talk about it with a health professional.

 Heat rash (prickly heat)